dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 Experiments
 -----------

-**Experiments** let us try out ideas in Firefox outside the usual release cycle and on particular populations of users.
+**Experiments** let us try out ideas in Datalus outside the usual release cycle and on particular populations of users.

 For example, say we have a hunch that the top sites shown on the new-tab page